ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 struct {
   PrepareStep prepare_steps<1..2^32-1>;
-} AggregateInitializeResp;
+} AggregationJob;
 ~~~

 The message is a sequence of PrepareStep values, the order of which matches that
-of the ReportShare values in `AggregateInitializeReq.report_shares`.
+of the ReportShare values in `AggregationJobInitReq.report_shares`.
 Each report
-that was marked as invalid is assigned the PrepareStepResult `failed`.
+that was marked as invalid is assigned the `PrepareStepState` `failed`.
-Otherwise, the PrepareStep is either marked as continued with the output
+Otherwise, the `PrepareStep` is either marked as continued with the output
 `prep_msg`, or is marked as finished if the VDAF preparation process is finished
 for the report share.

-The helper's response to the leader is an HTTP status code 200 OK whose body is
+On success, the helper responds to the leader with HTTP status code 201 Created
-the AggregateInitializeResp and media type is
+and a body consisting of the `AggregationJob`, with media type
-"application/dap-aggregate-initialize-resp".
+"application/dap-aggregation-job".

-Upon receipt of a helper's AggregateInitializeResp message, the leader checks
+Upon receipt of a helper's `AggregationJob` message, the leader checks
-that the sequence of PrepareStep messages corresponds to the ReportShare
+that the sequence of `PrepareStep` messages corresponds to the `ReportShare`
-sequence of the AggregateInitializeReq.
+sequence of the `AggregationJobInitReq`.
 If any message appears out of order, is
 missing, has an unrecognized report ID, or if two messages have the same report
-ID, then the leader MUST abort with error "unrecognizedMessage".
+ID, then the leader MUST abort with error `unrecognizedMessage`.

 [[OPEN ISSUE: the leader behavior here is sort of bizarre -- to whom does it
 abort?]]